EpsilonSolutions/netscaler-command-reference/docs/snmp/snmp-trap/snmp-trap.md

 <b>severity</b>
 The minimum severity of traps to be sent to this destination.

+<b>allPartitions</b>
+Send traps of all partitions to this destination.

 <b>userName</b>
 Name of the SNMP user that will send the SNMPv3 traps.